 Dirt Devil Vacuums

 LG is the relative new kid on the block.
 Unlike the many new budget brands and models, LG comes in at the higher end.
 In many ways, LG is taking on iRobot and the Roomba series directly.
 While it LG may not have the best roboic vacuum hands down, they certainly come close.
-The LG HomBot Square is targetted clearly at the high-end Roomba 790, pricing in at a steep $799.
-LG also offers a more traditional model at $599.
+The LG HomBot Square is targetted clearly at the high-end Roomba 790.
+LG also offers a more traditional model.
 Both offerings feature innovative new technology that rivals the leading brands.
 One of the first things LG owners will notice is the remarkably quite operation of the devices.
 In fact, it is safe to say that LG has the least “noise pollution” of any robotic vacuum on the market today.
 LG offers all of the leading features one would expect from a higher end robotic vacuum, including aut0-scheduling, smart floor mapping, and various cleaning “modes” for different floor types and room sizes.
 While the price tag is higher than most of the competition, LG has proven to be the up and coming competitor to both Neato and iRobot.

 iClebo is another new competitor that has sprung up recently.
 Their iClebo YCR-M05-10 Arte is their flagship product and is comparable in many ways to the leading Roomba and Neato models.
 It’s key selling point is that it is an all-in-one vacuum/mop combo, meaning that it picks up dust and debris, but can also clean and disinfect hard floors.
 This is a very intriguing feature. iRobot has traditionally sold these two features as stand-alone separate devices.
 The technology behind this combo with iClebo is not perfect, but it will certainly maintain a clean environment.
 Just don’t expect the mopping job to be a replacement for traditionally mopping (more like a supplement).
 As a whole, the iClebo Arte has been relatively well received by customers.
 It definitely deserves to be a comparable product to many of the Neato and Roomba models, but it is not yet a clear winner in terms of superiority.